1 Samuel 5:1-7:17 ~ John 6:1-21 ~ Psalm 106:13-31 ~ Proverbs 14:32-33

 Proverbs - I really like Proverbs 14 verse 33 today - "Wisdom is enshrined in an understanding heart."
 I pray we all develop understanding hearts that are full of godly wisdom!

-Worship God: Today's readings in John reminded me of the Desperation Band's song "Light up the World:"
+Worship Video: Today's readings in John reminded me of Needtobreathe's song "Testify:"

 Please join us in memorizing and meditating on a verse of Scripture today: "They exchanged their Glory for an image of a bull, which eats grass."
 Psalm 106:20 NIV